Michael-Purser/Optimal-Robot-Ninja/README.md

  - __/python__: python implementation of matlab code, with an architecture that fits the ROS environment used at Intermodalics (*abandoned, switched to C++*)
  - __/c++__: C++ implementation of the code

-The current state of the code architecture can be found [here](https://github.com/Michael-Purser/Optimal-Robot-Ninja/blob/master/architecture.png) (click on link, then right click on figure and open in new tab to see full figure).
+The current code architecture can be found [here](https://github.com/Michael-Purser/Optimal-Robot-Ninja/blob/master/architecture.png)
+(for proper viewing, right click on figure and open in new tab).

 ## Robot platform
 The mobile platform used for implementation is a [Turtlebot 2](http://www.willowgarage.com/turtlebot), together with a custom vision system developed at Intermodalics.